 A final motive for the increased investment is reputational.
 This year many businesses are financially struggling, but their reputation often remains untarnished which allows for a slow and stable recovery likely on par with its competitors.
 A major security breach can change all of that, and can cause devastating damage to brand equity, greatly impeding the ability to recover.
 In a world where data privacy concerns are high, a client who knows their data is not adequately protected will find a company that will.

 Joel Witts: The AI Strikes Back: Artificial Intelligence Hopes And Fears Grow

-As cybersecurity professionals deal with a global pandemic, remote working and huge increases in social engineering and ransomware, artificial intelligence (AI) is probably not at the forefront of anyone’s mind right now.
+As cybersecurity professionals deal with a global pandemic, remote working and huge increases in social engineering and ransomware, artificial intelligence (AI) hasn’t been quite so dominant in the security conversation this past year.
 But 2020 has been an incredible year of growth for AI, laying the groundwork for fundamental changes both in the cybersecurity landscape and our wider society.

 However, the future of AI is not all bright.
 Back in 2019, MalwareBytes predicted that in the next 1-3 years we’d start to see cybercriminals use AI to execute even more devastating and effective cyberattacks.
 They warned of self-learning malware and automated social engineering attacks that use deep fake technology to deceive millions of people.

 At the same time, governments, cybersecurity experts and vendors are integrating AI ever more tightly into their cybersecurity solutions, sparking an AI arms race to weaponize the technology.
 Cybersecurity vendors are using AI to improve machine learning systems, spot social engineering attacks, and find weaknesses in networks.
 These trends aren’t unique to 2020, but the cybersecurity AI market has continued its rapid expansion in the past year.